Sony A5000 vs RX100 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A5000 and Sony Cyber-shot DSC-RX100 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the A5000 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the A5000 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A5000 and RX100 III can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A5000 and the Sony RX100 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.